williamQ96/assembler_2019/docs/HOWTO-assembler.md

 program counter.
 For example, instead of "Jump to address 12", I prefer "Jump forward 3 instructions" or "Jump backward 4 instructions", and I similarly prefer a PC-relative address for variables.
+Instead of "Load from address 15", I want "Load from the address 12 words forward from here".
 Using *relative* addresses makes the object code *relocatable*:
 While we are starting all of our programs at address 0, relocatable object code would work exactly the same if we moved